espoon-voltti/evaka/frontend/README.md

 ### Using free icons

-By default, all builds will use the free icons but you can also explicitly set then environment variable `ICONS=free`, e.g.:
+All builds will use the free icons if the pro icons have not been installed, but you can also explicitly set the environment variable `ICONS=free`, e.g.:

 ```sh
 ICONS=free yarn dev